xemexpress/UniMemo/README.md

 #### Online Payment Platform

 <div style="text-align: justify;">
 Online payment platforms include <u>digital wallets</u> and <u>paying agents</u>.
-They help transfer money and deal with the paid deposit so that the offerers are reassured to pay in advance and trust is build among users.
+They help transfer money and deal with the paid deposit so that the offerers are reassured to pay in advance and trust is built among users.
 </div>